 These beliefs and attitudes matter for designing policy.
-So some of the first tasks for the IFS Deaton Review of Inequalities, funded by the Nuffield Foundation, have been to commission two major surveys of current UK attitudes, to review what is known about attitudes and their causes – including how these differ across countries – and to run focus groups involving dozens of people up and down the country to understand in detail how they think about inequalities.
+So some of the first tasks for the IFS Deaton Review of Inequalities, funded by the Nuffield Foundation, have been to commission two major surveys of current UK attitudes and further detailed studies of what is known about attitudes and their causes – including how these differ across countries – and to run focus groups involving dozens of people up and down the country to understand in detail how they think about inequalities.

 Here we publish a wealth of new material which is the product of that work.
 A team from King’s College London (Rebecca Benson, Bobby Duffy, Rachel Hesketh and Kirstie Hewlett) have written a detailed study of the survey evidence on the UK public’s attitudes towards inequality.
 A team from Stockholm University and the Norwegian School of Economics (Ingvild Almås, Alexander W. Cappelen, Erik Sørensen and Bertil Tungodden) have written a paper studying how attitudes, drawing in particular on a remarkable endeavor that has measured attitudes in an innovative fashion across 60 countries.
-Professor Stefanie Stantcheva (Harvard) has written about evidence from large-scale social economics surveys and experiments on how people perceive, and reason about, inequalities and redistribution.
+Professor Stefanie Stantcheva (Harvard) provides further deep insights using evidence from large-scale social economics surveys and experiments that have explored how people perceive, and reason about, inequalities and redistribution.
 And Ipsos MORI publish findings from in-depth focus group work and larger-scale survey work with the British public that they have undertaken with us.

 Overall, there are a few key overriding messages that we take from this body of work.
-The public express concerns about inequality, recognising that it can be problematic, but also feeling that a considerable degree of inequality is either inevitable or fair or both.
+The UK public express concerns about inequality, recognising that it can be problematic, but also feeling that a considerable degree of inequality is either inevitable or fair or both.
 Not surprisingly there is deep disagreement over what is fair and how much action should be taken to change outcomes.
 The public is very split on whether outcomes are driven primarily by environmental factors or by people’s own behaviour and motivations, and this appears to be closely associated with their overall level of concern about inequality.
 We know that in reality both environment and behaviour are important; this evidence on public attitudes further suggests that policy approaches are unlikely to garner widespread support without taking both seriously.
 Finally, people with different philosophical outlooks on inequality also tend to disagree over the brute facts: how high it is, how much policy currently does to address it, and so on.
 This contributes to a significant polarisation in perspectives on inequality.
 These sorts of varying perspectives on inequality are common to many other countries, but different societies do differ substantially in the balance of perspectives – both because they tend to have different degrees of aversion to inequality and to redistributive policy, and because they differ in their perceptions of the main causes of inequality.

 Survey evidence on people’s attitudes presented by the King’s College London team shows that: